Rebeccauan/kind-lm-experiment/README.md

 2. Annotation symbols, timestamps, fillers, and irrelevant markers were removed to retain clean, natural child speech for model training.

-All utterances are short, repetitive, semantically simple, and structurally aligned with real parental input to young children.
-This design supports modeling implicit learning, recasting, and gradual, natural language acquisition patterns.
+All utterances are short, repetitive, semantically simple, and reflect the kind of language a child actually produces – which is the natural starting point before any adult-like input.

 ## Core Idea
 - Clean, well-formed child-directed linguistic input